 Everybody loves fog, Theatrical Fog that is - Especially at Halloween, and there are many ways to make it:

-A safety note - Dry Ice is Carbon Dioxide and in addition to being extremely cold (-109.3°F or -78.5°C), causing instant cold 'burns' on contact (use insulated gloves), it can present a suffocation hazard because the carbon dioxide gas evaporating off of it will displace the normal air around you and deprive you of oxygen.
+A safety note - Dry Ice is solid (frozen) Carbon Dioxide and in addition to being extremely cold (-109.3°F / -78.5°C), causing instant cold 'burns' on contact (use insulated gloves), it can present a suffocation hazard because the carbon dioxide gas evaporating off of dry ice will displace the normal air around you and deprive you of oxygen.
 I once had a small room filled with dry ice fog and it became apparent by the coughing and faster breathing that there was too much carbon dioxide in the room - Exit NOW if you find yourself in such circumstances!

 'Fog Machine' fog tends to disperse all around you as if in a London Fog, so if you want it to hang near the ground you have to chill it.
 There are tons of Insturctables how to build one of these fog chillers.

 3. Here is the new fog method - Ultrasonic Atomization.
 This is where a piezoelectric disk is electrically pulsed to vibrate at ultrasonic frequencies with a shallow layer of water over it.
 The surface of the water breaks up into fine droplets; fog.

 Ultrasonic humidifiers use this method to produce the visible mist being blown out of them.
 Many years ago I saw the fog potential of ultrasonic humidifiers and 'plumbed' the output of one of them via a hose into a jack-o-lantern to have fog creeping out of its mouth.
 Later I published an Instructable using fog this way.